Aaron Boone Drops Big Hint That Masahiro Tanaka May Be Wild Card Starter

 — Gary Phillips (@GaryHPhillips) September 18, 2018

-The Yankees hold a slight lead over Oakland in the race to secure home field advantage in the wild card, so it is unlikely that Boone will risk shaking the rotation up too much until they are closer to reaching their magic number to clinch.
+The Yankees hold a slight lead over Oakland in the race to secure a home field advantage in the wild card, so it is unlikely that Boone will risk shaking the rotation up too much until they are closer to reaching their magic number to clinch.
 While many thought Happ had the edge to start against Oakland due to a strong outing against them in their last match-up, Tanaka has a 0.43 ERA with 24 strikeouts in his last three outings, which is difficult to overlook.

 Similarly, in Happ’s last three outings against Boston, he is 0-1, but with a.054 ERA which indicates his record against them is the product of poor run support.
 He holds a career 7-4 record with a 2.82 ERA against the Red Sox in 20 games, and is 4-2 with a 2.91 ERA at Fenway Park in nine games.
 Based on what Boone has been hinting at, and historical numbers versus who is the hottest hand at the moment, it looks like Tanaka gets the wild card, while Happ will be asked to slay the Red Sox should they meet in October.